GoogleCloudPlatform/airflow-operator/docs/api.md

 | Volume | \*corev1.PersistentVolumeClaim | `volumeClaimTemplate` | Volume allows a user to specify volume claim template to be used for fileserver|

 #### SQLProxySpec
-SQLProxySpec defines the attributes to deploy SQL Proxy component
 | **Field** | **Type** | **json field** | **Info** |
 | --- | --- | --- | --- |
 | Image | string | `image` | Image defines the SQLProxy Docker image name|